 Almost dying shattered the illusion that any of my achievements are cosmically relevant.
 What matters are moments of presence with my surroundings, with people, and with myself.
 In a society that places such emphasis on doing, this realization has been intrinsically freeing.
 It alleviates the pressure and allows me to take myself less seriously.

 I wonder if maturity entails the ability to toggle between these states of “doing” and “being,” or perhaps inhabit both simultaneously.
-For me, this will always be a work in progress, as I intend to connect with a deep sense of awe in seemingly ordinary moments.
+For me, this will always be a work in progress, as I strive to connect with a deep sense of awe in seemingly ordinary moments.